Jpalmer95/Twitter-2/README.md

 Pending deployment until I decide to purchase a hosting service/domain.
 No need at the moment.
 Currently works with a localhost server.

+To start the app on localhost '3000' currently use 'npm run dev' in the main twitter-2 folder in your terminal.

 # Next.js + Tailwind CSS Example